mixxxdj/mixxx/source/chapters/setup.rst

 Using Vinyl Timecode Records
 ----------------------------

-Vinyl control allows a user to manipulate the playback of a song in Mixxx using a turntable as an interface.
+Vinyl control allows a user to manipulate the playback of a track in Mixxx using a turntable as an interface.
 In effect, it simulates the sound and feel of having your MP3 collection on vinyl.

 **How does it work?**